ThierryM1212/SigmaO/README.md

 # Sigma'O

 - The goal of the project is to provide a smart contract allowing to issue tokens behaving like an option.
-- First version only implement CALL option that can be European or American.
+- The option type can be CALL or PUT with European or American style.
 - The underlying token needs an Oracle that provides the current price of the token in nanoERG.
 - The contract is permission less and fully hedged
 - A configurable fee for the UI provider is available